Canada Study Visa from Jordan

 Can I work in Canada with a standard s1 student permit visa?

-It is important to note that the S1 Canada student visa does allow the permit holder from Jordan to work part time through their studies.
+Yes, the S1 Canada student visa does allow the permit holder from Jordan to work part time through their studies.
 You do not need an SW-1 visa to be allowed to work.
 The S-1 Study permit allows Overseas students from Jordan to work either off campus or on campus in Canada.
 A valid Study Permit will authorize 20 hours of a part-time job during semesters.
 During the vacation period, full time work is permitted.

 The main test is that the work does not impact on Study being the main reason the student is in Canada.
 Therefore the time limits on the work allowed to be conducted by a student permit holder from Jordan is part time during semesters (with the limit being 20 hours per week) with full time hours being permitted during term breaks only, because there are no classes to be impacted during those dates.